MichaelRingleb/Auto_Polymerization/README.md

 1. Install Arduino IDE on your PC
 2. Upload the Arduino code from `users/setup/` to your Arduino board
 3. An overview of the hardware connections of the GPIO pins is given in "Arduino_contacts_overview_2025_06_27_bb.jpg"

 ## ⚠️ Important Notes

+- **Physical Setup:** For a successful experiment, correct hardware assembly is essential.
+See [🔧 Physical Setup & Hardware Guidance](#-physical-setup--hardware-guidance) below for detailed instructions and diagrams.
+- **Configuration:** Always review and update `users/config/platform_config.py` to match your hardware and experimental needs before running workflows.
+- **Device Safety:** Double-check all connections and fluid paths before starting any automated run.

+---

+## 🔧 Physical Setup & Hardware Guidance

+- **Setup Folder:**
+  All essential setup resources are in `users/setup/`.

+  - **Flow Paths:**
+    - `Flow paths.pptx` provides a comprehensive diagram of the fluidic connections between all pumps, valves, reactors, and analytical devices.
+Review this to ensure correct tubing and routing.
+  - **Arduino Wiring:**
+    - `Arduino_contacts_overview_2025_06_27_bb.jpg` shows the recommended GPIO pin assignments and wiring for relays, sensors, and actuators.
+Use this as a reference when connecting your Arduino and peripherals.
+  - **Firmware:**
+    - `Linear_motor_and_relays.ino` contains the Arduino sketch required for controlling the linear actuator and relay modules.
+Upload this to your Arduino using the Arduino IDE.

+- **Before Running Experiments:**
+  - Double-check all tubing, electrical connections, and device addresses.
+  - Ensure the Arduino firmware is uploaded and the correct COM port is set in your configuration.
+  - Review the flow path diagram to avoid cross-contamination or incorrect routing.

+- **Support:**
+  If you encounter issues with the hardware setup, consult the diagrams and images in `users/setup/` first.
+For further help, please open an issue or contact the project maintainers.

+---

 ## 📁 Project Structure